5 Reasons for Breast Pain and How to Treat It

 - Menstrual cycle

-Occasionally they may be larger and require surgical extraction, but luckily they disappear most of the time with minor treatment.
+Occasionally they may be larger and require surgical extraction, but in most cases they disappear with minor treatment.

 - Dried fruits (walnuts,peanuts, almonds)

 - Caffeinated beverages (soda, black tea, green tea)